Ayse-Sezen/GPA-calculator/README.md

 # GPA-calculator
 Simple Semester GPA Calculator for UMass Lowell.
+Written in Java using the IntelliJ IDE.